Food

 Not Optimal For Preterm Babies

-As mentioned, it is considered best to feed pre-term babies warm milk because cold milk requires more calories to be used up during digestion.
+As mentioned, it is considered best to give pre-term babies a warm bottle because cold milk requires more calories to be used up during digestion.

 Does Cold Breast Milk Upset A Baby’s Stomach?